 Directions from Edmonton to Lake Louise

-Distance: 480 km Duration: 5 hours
+Distance: 480 km Duration: about 5 hours

 Edmonton Car Rental

-From Vancouver to Lake Louise
+Drive from Vancouver to Lake Louise

 Many international visitors choose to begin their Canadian vacation in Vancouver, one of the most beautiful cities in the world.
 I love the drive from Vancouver to Lake Louise as the scenery is so varied.

-The entire province of British Columbia is on the windward side of the Continental Divide.
-As a result, BC gets significantly more rain and the forests are quite lush.
-The drive from Vancouver to Revelstoke are through lush rounded mountains, but the jagged Rocky Mountain scenery begins once you pass Revelstoke.
-The drive from Revelstoke to Golden to Lake Louise goes through the Rogers Pass and features very beautiful mountain scenery.
+The drive from Vancouver to Revelstoke passes through lush, rounded mountains, but the jagged Rocky Mountain scenery begins once you pass Revelstoke.
+The drive from Revelstoke to Golden to Lake Louise goes through the Rogers Pass and features beautiful mountain scenery.

 Directions from Vancouver to Lake Louise

-Distance: 800 km Duration: 9 hours
+Distance: 800 km Duration: about 9 hours

 Vancouver Rental Cars